aron/smart-storage/README.md

 SmartStorage Light
 ==================

 This is a lightweight version of @ahume's HTML5 localStorage wrapper.
-It supports `get` and `set`, including expiry dates and JSON objects.
+It supports `get`, `set` and `remove`, including expiry dates and JSON objects.

 Examples
 --------